Healthcare Business Intelligence: What Data’s Right for Your Team?

 • Need to be nurtured to maintain current volumes?

-• Can be redirected to support growth?
+• Can it be redirected to support growth?

 Field Intelligence